 Pain, itching, burning and general irritation of the vulva, may be signs a common fungal infection such as thrush (candidia).
-To find out more about thrush check out this article from Sexual Health:24.
 A change in smell or discharge may indicate a different type of infection such as bacterial vaginosis.
 Sexually transmitted infections such as genital warts can cause warty lesions to appear anywhere around the vulva.
-HPV (Herpes virus) can cause painful blisters or ulcers/sores which will go away but can reoccur.
+HPV ( Herpes virus) can cause painful blisters or ulcers/sores which will go away but can reoccur.
 Again in these circumstances it would be wise to be seen by your doctor/gynaecologist or local Sexual Health Service who will offer testing for other infections if appropriate and sign post you to other services such as dermatology or a specialist vulva clinic if necessary.

 Other vulval diseases include inflammatory skin conditions such as excema / dermatistis , Lichen sclerosis, Lichen simplex, Lichen planus.
 Pain syndromes such as vulvodynia vestibulitis and vaginismus, and pre cancerous skin conditions such as VIN (vulvar intraepithelial neoplasia).

 Vulval cancer is a rare cancer.
 Around 1,200 cases are diagnosed in the UK each year.
 That is less than 1 in every 100 cancers diagnosed in women.
 It is more common in older women and many cases are diagnosed in women aged 65 or over.
-Around 15% of cases are in women under the age of 50.
+But around 15 out of every 100 cases (15%) are in women under the age of 50.
 Early stage vulval cancers can occur in young women and they have been seen in women in their 20’s.
-However, it is extremely rare to get vulval cancer at such a young age.
+But it is extremely rare to get vulval cancer at such a young age.
 (Cancer research UK).